Synthird/trigonometric-reciprocal-identities/javascript/README.md

 # Trigonometric reciprocal identities in javascript

-Trigonometric reciprocal identity methods that return radians as floats.
+Trigonometric reciprocal identity methods that return radians as numbers.

 You can access the trigReciprocal module in the [src folder](src) or by [clicking here](src/trig-reciprocal.js).